Yangyi-Chen/PaperList-Trustworthy-Applications/README.md

 - **Deep k-Nearest Neighbors: Towards Confident, Interpretable and Robust Deep Learning;** Nicolas Papernot and Patrick McDaniel
 - **UNDERSTANDING DEEP LEARNING REQUIRES RETHINKING GENERALIZATION;** Chiyuan Zhang, Samy Bengio, Moritz Hardt, Benjamin Recht, Oriol Vinyals
 - **SHOULD WE BE Pre-TRAINING?
 EXPLORING END-TASK AWARE TRAINING IN LIEU OF CONTINUED PRE-TRAINING; (PLM Pre-training)** Lucio M. Dery, Paul Michel, Ameet Talwalkar, Graham Neubig; Study the end-task aware pre-training.
 - **What are the best Systems?
 New Perspectives on NLP Benchmarking;** Pierre Colombo, Nathan Noiry, Ekhine Irurozki, Stephan Clemencon; Study how to aggregate metrics in multi-task evaluation. "benchmarks are made of datasets, metrics, and a way to aggregate performance. ...
-If the bulk of the NLP community efforts on this domain is about collecting new datasets and introducing new metrics, little work is concerned with the third part, namely how to aggregate various performances.""
+If the bulk of the NLP community efforts on this domain is about collecting new datasets and introducing new metrics, little work is concerned with the third part, namely how to aggregate various performances."